openeventdata/plovigy/README.md

 2. Input is not case-sensitive.

 3. Cases are saved in a temporary buffer before being written: this currently holds 8 entries (probably beyond the capacity of your working memory) but can be changed using the global BUFFER_SIZE.
-This can be navigated using the +/- keys; to change the value using the accept/reject/ignore options.
+This can be navigated using the +/- keys; to change the annonated "answer" value use the accept/reject/ignore options.

 4. A comment ('C' key) needs to be added *before* adding the annotation.